A9-Dataset: Multi-Sensor Infrastructure-Based Dataset for Mobility Research

 To the best of our knowledge, there is no dataset publicly available that contains diverse road scenarios and was captured by stationary multi-modal sensors with a bird's eye view.
 In particular, based on our experience, the supply of datasets aimed for the development of infrastructure-based perception systems is insufficient.

-The A9-Dataset presented in this paper aims to fill this gap.
-It consists of 1098 labeled frames and 14,459 labeled 3D objects and was recorded from the sensors belonging to the hardware setup of the Providentia++ project (see Fig. \ref{fig:testbed_scheme}) close to Munich in Germany.
+The A9-Dataset introduced in this paper aims to fill this gap.
+Here, we present the first release R0 which consists of 1098 labeled frames and 14,459 labeled 3D objects and was recorded from the sensors belonging to the hardware setup of the Providentia++ project (see Fig. \ref{fig:testbed_scheme}) close to Munich in Germany.
 The sensors are mounted to stationary infrastructure, namely gantry bridges and masts, and provide a far-reaching view of the road.
-Due to the variety of sensors in our system, the dataset offers labeled images and LiDAR point clouds of multiple different road segments and from different angles.
-Furthermore, it covers diverse road types including the autobahn A9, rural roads and urban intersections.
+Due to the variety of sensors in our system, the dataset offers labeled images and LiDAR point clouds of multiple road segments and from different angles.
+The test field covers diverse road types including the autobahn A9, rural roads and urban intersections.
+While the first release contains recordings of dense traffic on the autobahn, future releases will also contain the other sections.
 Since large-scale setups like the Providentia++ system are laborious and costly to construct, we want to share the data with the automotive perception research community.
 It is intended for improving the robustness of vehicle detection models in general and for increasing the perception performance of intelligent infrastructure systems in particular.